-for all $\xi_i\in\Ga(E)$, $i=1,2,3$, where $R :\wedge^2 F\to\GG$ is a certain bundle map.
+for all $\xi_i\in\Ga(E)$, $i=1,2,3$, where $R^\GG :\wedge^2 F\to\GG$ is a certain bundle map.

-To compute $f_E$ via Eq.\ \eqref{Inv fE}, we need a metric connection on $E$ and an affine connection on $TM$.
+To compute $f_E$ via Eq.\ \eqref{Inv fE}, we need a metric connection on $E$ and a linear connection on $TM$.
 For the latter, we choose the above connection $\nabla^{TM}$.
 As for the metric connection on $E$, we define it as follows.
-Pick a Riemannian metric on $M$ and denote by $F^\perp\subset TM$ the orthogonal distribution to $F$.
-Choose a metric connection $\tilde{\nabla}^\GG$ on $\GG$ and define a new metric connection on $\GG$ by setting
+Pick a Riemannian metric on $M$ and denote by $F^\perp\subseteq TM$ the distribution orthogonal to $F$.